technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

 ![](./media/image38.jpeg)

-4. Enter below prompt .
+4. Enter the below prompt.
 Explore the app with different prompts.

 ``is that bigger than Dogger stadium??``